Angeles City Tourist Information

 The RAO in Angeles is managing space A for outgoing flights, and you should check with your local MAC Terminal for more information on inbound flights.
 Lots of guys have gotten excited after reading this message.
 Space A flights do occur, but they are so rare that you should not plan on them at this time.
 All military flights into Clark are subject to last minute cancellations due to politics, typhoons, maintenance, etc.

-Margarita Station is now using a Toyota van for airport pickups.
-This is the top of the line van that we could find in the Philippines.
-It has two big comfortable bucket seats and a single bench seat in the rear.
+Margarita Station is now using a Toyota Innova for airport pickups.
+This is a mini van.
+It sits 3 large foreigners with bags comfortably.
 This van has a MP-3 player so you can bring your favorite music on a CD. .
-We also have a variety of vans, mini-vans and cars available through contractors.
+We also have a variety of mini-vans and cars available through contractors.
+Currently the police in Manila are making it difficult to service manila or Manila airports with full size vans, so until that problem clears up, we will not send any vans to Manila.

 The cost for a airport pick-up are on our PICKUP page.
 For more detailed information about our airport pick-up service, please see our AIRPORT PICK UP PAGE.
 You can email your reservations for an airport pick-up by using the form available on the airport pick up page, or contact our reservations department at firstname.lastname@example.org